himanshusingh4/Airport-api/README.md

 # Getting Started

-1) You need to have jdk 8 or higher to build this project 2a) Clone the repo to your favorite IDE(In case of Eclipse, after cloning first configure it as maven project) 2b) Build using Maven (mvn clean install)
+(1) You need to have jdk 8 or higher to build this project.
+(2a) Clone the repo to your favorite IDE(In case of Eclipse, after cloning first configure it as maven project).
+(2b) Build using Maven (mvn clean install).
-2c) Run as spring boot application (mvn spring-boot:run) 2d) If for some reason cloning does not work from git repo then directly download the zip project, extract it and then import it in your IDE.
+(2c) Run as spring boot application (mvn spring-boot:run).
+(2d) If for some reason cloning does not work from git repo then directly download the zip project, extract it and then import it in your IDE.
 Repeat the above steps again.

 # About Implementation